dcrommie/walbrook/education/understanding-insurance.md

 Below we provide more information on each type of insurance.

-## Term Life Insurance
+## Life Insurance

-Term life insurance, or life insurance, is the most common type of insurance.
+Life insurance is the most common type of insurance.

 If the insured person dies or becomes terminally ill, the insurance company will pay the policyholder a lump sum, which can be used for any purpose but typically to clear debt and replace lost income.